 - the new home will be constructed by a residential builder who holds a valid and active builder licence

 - if the home is not going to be constructed by a licensed builder, that a valid Owner Builder Authorization for the new home has been issued by the Registrar

-- an exemption has been obtained by the Registrar indicating that the new home is exempt from the requirements of the New Home Buyer Protection Act
+- if the New Home Buyer Protection Act does not apply to the new home, that an exemption has been obtained from the Registrar indicating that the new home is exempt from the requirements of the Act

 Every home built in Alberta since February 1, 2014, requires warranty coverage.
 This means all building permits for new home construction applied for after February 1, 2014, need to meet the requirements of the New Home Buyer Protection Act.